 There are standard systems for keeping insurance contracts.
 They are expensive to maintain and update, and they don’t scale as quickly as desired in the context of a growing market.

-RPA overcomes these challenges.
+RPA for insurance companies overcomes these challenges.
 Bots are fast, productive, and easily scalable.
-They take on the registration of forms and payments, cancellation of contracts, renewal of client accounts, classification of insured events, etc.
+They take on the registration of forms and payments, cancellation of contracts, renewal of client accounts, classification of insured circumstances, etc.

 Robots also perform some accounting tasks: prepare reports, process payments, and issue invoices.